dmbarbour/glas/docs/GlasCLI.md

  * **refl** - return a list of open file references.

 **dir:DirOp** - namespace for directory/folder operations.
 This includes browsing files, watching files.
  * **open:(name:DirName, as:DirRef, for:Interaction)** - create new system objects to interact with the specified directory resource in a requested manner.
 Fails if DirRef is already in use, otherwise returns unit.
-Interactions:
+Potential Interactions:
-  * *list:(recursive?)* - one-off read a list of entries from the directory.
-The 'recursive' flag may be included to list all child directories, too.
+  * *list* - read a list of entries from the directory.
+Reaches Done state after all items are read.
-  * *watch:(list?, recursive?)* - watch for changes in a directory.
-If 'list' flag is set, we'll provide an initial set of events as if every file and folder was created just after watching.
+  * *watch* - read will return change information instead of entries.
+Remains open indefinitely.
-  * *rename:NewDirName* - rename or move a directory
+  * *rename:NewDirName* - rename or move a directory.
+Remains open until attempted by runtime.
   * *delete* - remove an empty directory.
  * **close:DirRef** - release the directory reference.
  * **read:DirRef** - read a file system entry.
 This is a record with ad-hoc fields, similar to a log message.
 Some defined fields: